soup-bowl/wp-simple-smtp/readme.txt

 = How is the SMTP password stored? =
 If openssl is available to PHP, then the password will be **encrypted** ([not hashed](https://stackoverflow.com/a/4948393)) when stored in the database.
 If unavailable, the SMTP password will be saved into the database as **plaintext**.
 The more recommended way of storing the password is to define SMTP_PASS in your wp-config.php file, which should already be locked and inaccessible from the front-end.

+Note: Multisite over-ride password is currently **not encrypted**.
+[Please see this issue](https://github.com/soup-bowl/wp-simple-smtp/issues/63).

 = Can I change the amount of entries shown in the log view? = This can be adjusted by the 'simple_smtp_log_table_max_per_page' filter.
 Returning an integer value to this filter hook will adjust the table page limit.